 You may have heard about folate, or folic acid.
 Folate is the natural form of vitamin B9 found in food, and folic acid is a synthetic form used in vitamins.

 Folate is one of the most important nutrients during pregnancy.
-It helps prevent birth defects of the brain and spine and supports rapidly growing cells, as well as the development of your baby and the placenta.
-Green leafy vegetables, orange juice, beans, fortified cereals, enriched bread and pasta, and nuts are great sources of folate.
+Getting the recommended daily intake of folate can help reduce the risk of birth defects of the brain and spine and supports rapidly growing cells and development of your baby and placenta.
+Green leafy vegetables, orange juice, beans, fortified cereals, enriched bread and pasta, and nuts are great natural sources of folate.

 Iron

-Pregnant women need about twice as much iron as women who aren’t pregnant.
-That’s because iron is used to make hemoglobin.
-Hemoglobin transports oxygen throughout your body and helps deliver blood and oxygen to your baby.
+Pregnant women need about 1.5 times as much iron as those who aren’t pregnant.
+That’s because iron is used to make hemoglobin, which transports oxygen throughout your body and helps deliver blood and oxygen to your baby.

-Iron is important to keep up with your increasing blood supply during pregnancy.
+Iron is important for keeping up with your increasing blood supply during pregnancy.
 You can get more iron in your diet from lean red meat, poultry, fish, dried beans, peas, iron-fortified cereals, and prune juice.

 Calcium

 Calcium is very important for building your little one’s bones and teeth.
-Calcium also helps your baby develop a healthy heart, nerves and muscles, and a normal heart rhythm.
+It also helps baby develop a healthy heart, nerves and muscles, and a normal heart rhythm.

 The best sources of calcium are dairy products such as milk, cheese, and yogurt.
-Fish with bones, such as sardines, and green leafy vegetables are also a good source.
-Those who are lactose intolerant may struggle with meeting their calcium needs from diet alone, but many milk substitutes are calcium-fortified.
+Fish with bones, such as sardines, and green leafy vegetables are also good sources.
+Those who are lactose intolerant may struggle with meeting their calcium needs from diet alone, but many milk substitutes are calcium fortified.

 Vitamin D

-Vitamin D helps build baby’s bones and teeth and supports calcium absorption.
-It also promotes immune system health.
-Studies show that getting enough vitamin D during pregnancy can help prevent heart disease and osteoporosis (bone loss) later in your life and reduce the risk of pre-term birth.
+Vitamin D helps build baby’s bones and teeth, supports calcium absorption, and promotes immune system health.
+Studies show that getting enough vitamin D during pregnancy can also help prevent heart disease and osteoporosis (bone loss) later in your life and reduce the risk of preterm birth.

-Many people, including 40% to 60% of the US population and pregnant women, don’t get enough vitamin D. A reason for this is that few foods contain vitamin D. Keep your levels up by getting enough sunlight, fortified milk, egg yolks, and fish with bones, such as salmon and sardines.
+Many people, including 40% to 60% of the US population and pregnant women, don’t get enough vitamin D. Some reasons for this are that few foods contain this vitamin and the increasing use of sunscreens.
+Keep your vitamin D levels up by getting plenty of sunlight by spending time outside, fortified milk, egg yolks, and fish with bones, such as salmon and sardines.

 DHA

-DHA is one of the omega-3 fatty acids that help your little one’s brain and eyes develop.
+DHA is one of the omega-3 fatty acids that support your little one’s brain and eye development.
 Studies show that most women’s diets don’t include enough DHA.

 Not all prenatal vitamins contain DHA, so make sure to check the label.
-You can also add DHA-rich foods to your diet: salmon, sardines, pollock, and DHA-fortified foods.
-Flax seed is a good plant-based option for Omega-3, but the other sources mentioned are more effective.
+You can also eat DHA-rich foods such as salmon, sardines, pollock, and DHA-fortified foods.
+Flax seed is a good plant-based option for omega-3, but the other sources mentioned are more effective.
 If you are breastfeeding, the level of DHA in your breast milk will also depend on your diet and supplement use.

 Iodine